 Exec Command

-Execute arbitrary system calls and replaces templated environmental variables with Keeper vault secrets
+Execute arbitrary system calls and replaces templated environment variables with Keeper vault secrets

 Parameters: